thedesignoffice/babybindery/README.md

 # babybindery
-Minimal version of bindery.js, to develop Web -> Print content workflow.
+Minimal version of bindery.js, to develop Web -> Print workflow for templated content.